|Guided Safaris is Independently Marketed by Far and Wild Safaris cc|

 Upon your return, we will overnight at Moorcroft Manor.
 Moorcroft Manor offers classically decorated rooms, all with bathrooms en suite.
 Selected satellite television, ceiling fans, hairdryers and robes are available in all their rooms and their bathrooms have under floor heating to keep away the midnight chill.

-After breakfast we make our way past Ladysmith to the extraordinarily beautiful and geographically diverse Nambiti Private Game Reserve, home to elephant, lion, leopard, buffalo and rhino (including the rare and endangered Black Rhino), as well as over 30 other animal species.
+After breakfast we travel via the Natal Midlands to the extraordinarily beautiful and geographically diverse Nambiti Private Game Reserve, home to elephant, lion, leopard, buffalo and rhino (including the rare and endangered Black Rhino), as well as over 30 other animal species.
 It is also rich in birdlife and indigenous flora.
 Unlike most other game reserves, the Nambiti Private Game Reserve has the carrying capacity of almost twice that of wildlife regions such as Botswana, thus being able to carry more game per hectare than many other game reserves.
-Knowledgeable guides will plan a safari that takes into account your particular interests and requirements.
+Knowledgeable guides will plan a safari that considers your particular interests and requirements.

-If Kwa Cheetah is not an option on that specific day, we may visit the Durban Botanic Gardens.
+If time permits, we may also visit the Durban Botanic Gardens.
 The Durban Botanic Gardens traces its origins to colonial times, when it was founded in 1849 for the introduction and trial of potentially useful commercial crops.
 The gardens later developed collections of sub-tropical trees, palms and orchids.
 The Durban Botanic Gardens remains a classic botanic garden, reflecting the universality of the plant kingdom.
 It has, for over 100 years, had a fine mixed arboretum of African, Asian and American trees.

 After our visit here we will drop you off at your overnight accommodation or at the King Shaka International Airport in Durban in time for your return flight.